 We understand the importance of our role in tackling the cost-of-living crisis, absolute income poverty (where income falls below a point to support to someone to meet their basic needs), and the housing emergency.
 We will focus on giving people the best possible quality of life and will provide post-16 education opportunities within Powys so that young people have access to more choices without leaving the county.
+We will also work to ensure that children's rights to play, be safe, to have an education, to be healthy and be happy are upheld.
 We will encourage well-connected communities within Powys that support vulnerable people and will provide activities to increase our communities' access to more affordable energy, food, and transport, supported by the community's use of Council assets.
-16

-We will also aim to make Council homes warmer and greener, to help them become more energy efficient with lower energy costs.
+We will also aim to make Council homes warmer and greener to help them become more energy efficient with lower energy costs.